-Webster’s defines strength as “being able to withstand great force or pressure.”
-In today’s society, we must wear masks and fool others into believing that we are so strong until we actually can convince ourselves we are unbreakable.
-But, I’ve found that it’s in the brokenness and weak moments of my life when I discover my true strength.
-My strength is actually found in not being strong at all, but in being vulnerable and dependent.
+Webster defines strength as “being able to withstand great force or pressure.”
+In today’s society, we must wear masks to fool others into believing that we are so strong until we actually can convince ourselves we are unbreakable.
+But I’ve found that it’s in the brokenness and weak moments of my life that I discover my true strength.
+My strength is actually found in not being strong at all but in being vulnerable and dependent.

 I recently read a story about a safari guide who saw a group of lions that learned to hunt and take down elephants.
 “How could lions bring down an elephant,” he wondered.
 People had always talked about the lion being the king of the jungle—even at Disney’s Animal Kingdom—but this guide knew from experience that wasn’t true.

 I can relate.
-When I’m with “my herd” I feel strong and capable, but when I get separated, I can feel myself being weakened and worn down, surrounded, beat down, and eventually, it feels like I have no strength left.
+When I’m with “my herd,” I feel strong and capable, but when I get separated, I can feel myself being weakened, worn down, surrounded, and beaten down, and eventually, it feels like I have no strength left.
 I believe true strength is the ability or willingness to be broken only to be put back together and still be used.
 In his book, Love Does, Bob Goff says, “It has always seemed to me that broken things, just like broken people, get used more; it’s probably because God has more pieces to work with.”

 Maybe you find yourself feeling weak or like you’re being surrounded, jumped on, and broken down; friend, find your herd and find strength.
 I gather much of my strength from hearing another mom’s story of her kids doing or acting exactly as mine do.
 I find strength in knowing that I’m not alone—knowing that someone else can relate and even empathize.
 I find strength in knowing that if others are going through the same things and are surviving, then I can too.
 I find strength in hearing and ultimately sharing the same brokenness as someone else in my herd.